Meet Rachel Lawrence 👋🏻

 “I've known that working with money was my calling since senior year of high school.”

 During a business class stock picking competition, I would stay up until midnight every night using my dial-up modem to research the newest public companies, finding the ones I thought would be most valuable and buying them the next morning right as the stock markets opened.
-The competition ended just before the Dot Com crash and I won handily (lucky for me).
-Although I wouldn’t recommend that strategy now, I’m grateful it planted in me the seed of figuring out personal finance and investing, which has blossomed into…. well, to be honest, kind of an obsession.
-(This is apparently what can happen when you mix first generation wealth building with neurodivergence 🤷🏼♀️)
+Although I wouldn’t recommend that strategy now, it got me obsessed with figuring out personal finance.
+(This is what can happen when you mix first generation wealth building with neurodivergence 🤷🏼♀️)

-As it turns out, I’ve poured my entire career (20+ years) into financial planning and coaching, starting with data entry and paperwork, then building financial plans and implementing the recommendations for other advisors.
-I started taking my own planning clients in 2007, got my CERTIFIED FINANCIAL PLANNER™ certification, an Accredited Investment Fiduciary® designation, and a few years later, a Masters degree in Personal Financial Planning (I told you it’s become an obsession).
+As it turns out, I’ve poured my entire career (20+ years) into financial planning and coaching.
+I got my CERTIFIED FINANCIAL PLANNER™ certification, an Accredited Investment Fiduciary® designation, and a few years later, a Masters degree in Personal Financial Planning (I told you it’s become an obsession).

-In 2012 I made the leap from traditional firms with high minimums to a new way of working with regular Americans: fintech (aka financial technology) startups.
-Since then, my mission has been to find scalable ways using technology to bring financial planning to those who need it the most - in particular, women and their allies.
-Now I get to accomplish some of this through my work with clients at Reverie, and I’m also finding ways to impact thousands of people at a time through my consulting firm, Plan Ventures, where I do projects for fintech and coaching companies on topics like scaling coaching services and automating financial planning advice.
+In 2012, I made the leap from traditional firms to a new way of working with regular Americans: fintech (financial technology) startups.
+Since then, my mission has been to find scalable ways using technology to bring good financial planning to those who need it the most - in particular, women and their allies.
+I get to accomplish some of this through my work with clients at Reverie Wealth.
+I'm also helping millions of people at once through my full-time work at Monarch Money, where I'm working with the team to create tools that make money easy for everyone, and through my consulting firm, Plan Ventures, where I work with fintech and coaching companies on projects like scaling coaching services and automating financial planning advice.

-When I’m not working to bring good money habits to the masses, you can find me reading sci-fi, fantasy, or psychology books, watching reruns of New Girl (our dog maaaaaay be named after Winston Bishop), skiing or hiking with my partner and kids, traveling the world on a budget, and fighting the patriarchy.
-(Oh and I used to go by Rachel Sanborn Lawrence, in case you’re looking for that name.)
+When I’m not working to bring good money habits to the masses, you can find me reading sci-fi, fantasy, or psychology books, skiing or mountain biking with my partner and kids, traveling the world on a budget, and fighting the patriarchy and fascism one small step at a time.

 OUR MISSION

-We help women and their allies actualize their power to make good financial decisions for themselves. *
+We help women and their allies step into their power to make good financial decisions for themselves. *

 The fun stuff!